iotaledger/wallet.rs/docs/docs/specs/README.md

 Reattaches unconfirmed message to the Tangle.
 The following should be considered when implementing this method:

-*   Only an unconfirmed message can be reattached.
+- Only an unconfirmed message can be reattached.
 The method should validate the confirmation state of the provided transaction.
-If a confirmed message id is provided, the method should error out;
+If a confirmed message ID is provided, the method should throw an error.
-*   The method should also validate if reattachment is necessary, by checking if the message falls below max depth.
+- The method should also validate if a reattachment is necessary, by checking if the message falls below max depth.
 The criteria for whether the message has fallen below max depth is determined through its timestamp.
-If 11 minutes have passed since the timestamp of the most recent (reattachment), the message can be be reattached.
-See [this](https://github.com/iotaledger/trinity-wallet/blob/3fab4f671c97e805a2b0ade99b4abb8b508c2842/src/shared/libs/iota/transfers.js#L141) implementation for reference;
+If 11 minutes have passed since the timestamp of the most recent reattachment, the message can be reattached.
+See [this implementation](https://github.com/iotaledger/trinity-wallet/blob/3fab4f671c97e805a2b0ade99b4abb8b508c2842/src/shared/libs/iota/transfers.js#L141) for reference.
-*   Once reattached, the message should be stored in the persistent storage;
+- Once reattached, the message should be stored in the persistent storage.
-*   If the message was reattached via polling, a [reattachment](#monitor-for-reattachments) event should be emitted to notify all subscribers.
+- If the message was reattached via polling, a [reattachment](#monitor-for-reattachments) event should be emitted to notify all subscribers.

 <table>
   <tr>